 Apples and Caramel

 And what goes perfectly with apples this time of year?
-Caramel, especially because searches for “caramel” start its three-month spike in October!
+Caramel, especially because searches for “caramel” start their three-month spike in October!

 Caramel-dipped apples, caramel apple blondies, hot caramel apple cider, apple and caramel crepes – you can’t go wrong with this incredible, fall-inspired duo.

 Bier, Essen, Spaß…oh my!

 If you’re a beer or travel fan, or of German descent, you might want to plan some content around Oktoberfest, a huge fair held in Munich, Germany.

 Because of the coronavirus, Oktoberfest has been canceled again in Germany this year, but that doesn’t mean that people aren’t still looking for ways to celebrate on their own!